A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Properties of the first few perturbative coefficients

-At sufficiently large $\rho$ the above inequality holds true of course with $\mu_1$ and $\mu_v$ respectively replaced by $\mu_i$ and $\mu_{i+1}$, where $i$ is such that $\mu_i\le\bar\mu\le\mu_{i+1}$.
 Eq.~(\ref{eq:blambdalocone}) does not tell where $\blambda$ is placed in relation to the full eigenvalue spectrum.
-To find such an estimate, we can resort to eq.~(2.12) of~\cite{palombi4}.
-Based on arguments which are completely analogous to those used in there, we arrive easily at
+To find such an estimate, we can resort to eq.~(24) of ref.~\cite{palombi4}.
+Based on arguments which are completely analogous to those used therein, we arrive easily at